J-K-Kowalski/PCSK225-Antenna/README.md

 <li>In the /3D folder you will find models of the holder and the entire antenna in STEP and STL formats;
 </ul>

-<p>The Long Wave of the First Polish Radio reaches a large part of Europe.
+<p>The Long Wave signal of the First Polish Radio reaches a large part of Europe.
 You can see the coverage map below.

 <p>
 <img src="PCSK225Range.png " width=600px>